10 great places to find late-summer wildflowers

 For more, see In the shadow of the Giant.

-Sleeping Bear Dunes National Lakeshore in Michigan
+Sleeping Bear Dunes in western Michigan

 This park along Lake Michigan has a variety of habitats, including dunes and hardwood forest.
 There are both along the Empire Bluff Trail, where hikers will see abundant bladder campion, puccoon, butterfly weed and beach pea.